SteNafH/fullstack-nodejs-react-app/README.md

 - To start the production server:
     - `npm run start`
     - This command will build the production and then start it on your local machine.
+- To run the tests:
+  - `npm run tests`
+  - This command will run all tests written in the `tests/` folder.

 ## Configuration